-The flabby arms are cause by combination of three things in the upper arm region: Excess fat tissue, excess skin and lack of muscle mass.
+The flabby arms are caused by a combination of three things in the upper arm region: Excess fat tissue, excess skin and lack of muscle mass.
 These three factors combine to make a saggy appearance because gravity causes the fat and excess skin to fold and sag.

 Flabby arms can be accompanied by cellulite but that’s not always the case.
-Cellulite can give hint to the reason of the fat deposits of the upper arm.
+Cellulite can give hint to the reason for the fat deposits in the upper arm.

-Flabby arms can be the result of significant obesity but sometimes they can form even on normal weight people, especially on women.
+Flabby arms can be the result of significant obesity but sometimes they can form even in normal-weight people, especially in women.

 If you are significantly overweight or obese your flabby arms are likely simply a result of having too much body fat and the genetic propensity to store fat in the upper arm region.

-That’s why women are much more prone to having flabby arms.
-Due to genetic and hormonal reasons like higher estrogen levels they are more prone to storing fat in the upper arm region.
+So hormones are the reason women are much more prone to having flabby arms.
+Due to genetic and hormonal reasons like higher estrogen levels, they are more prone to storing fat in the upper arm region.

-So If you are at a healthy weight and have flabby arms, your probably have fairly high estrogen levels (or had pre menopause).
-Flabby arms always require excess body fat to an extent however.
-You can have fairly high body fat percentage even if you are normal weight.
+If you are at a healthy weight and have flabby arms, you probably have fairly high estrogen levels (or had pre-menopause).
+Flabby arms always require excess body fat to an extent, however.
+You can have a fairly high body fat percentage even if you are normal weight.

-That’s why it important to follow your overall fat and muscle mass instead of absolute weight.
-If you take two 150 lbs persons they can have completely different body composition.
+That’s why it is important to follow your overall fat and muscle mass instead of absolute weight.
+If you take two 150 lbs persons they can have completely different body compositions.

 Which one do you think would be more likely to have flabby arms?

-Typically most health magazines and internet tutorials would tell you to do specific arm exercises to lose the fat on the upper arm and to “tone” your arms.
-These are just nonsense fitness articles written without any thought or understanding on the core problem.
+Typically most health magazines and internet tutorials would tell you to do specific arm exercises to lose the fat on the upper arm.
+And to “tone” your arms.
+Often these are just nonsense articles written without any thought or understanding of the core problem.

 Unfortunately losing fat in the arms is not just a case of doing arm exercises.
-This is because there is no spot reduction.
-This of course means you have to lose overall fat mass to reduce the fat in your arms.
+This is because there is no such thing as spot reduction.
+This, of course, means you have to lose overall fat mass to reduce the fat in your arms.

 Depending on your genetics and hormonal status this can mean a significant loss of overall body fat before seeing significant results on your arms.
 You should think of this as a good thing.
-Losing overall body fat will make you much healthier and your will improve other problem areas at the same time.
+Losing overall body fat will make you much healthier.
+And you will improve other problem areas at the same time.

-Unfortunately this means it takes a time span of several weeks at the least to start seeing significant results.
+Unfortunately, this means it takes a time span of several weeks at the least to start seeing significant results.
 Don’t buy into anyone selling quick fixes, there are none.
-Short of liposuction and cosmetic surgery of course, but those are unhealthy, risky and unnecessary.
+Short of liposuction and cosmetic surgery of course.
+But those are unhealthy, risky, expensive and unnecessary.

-Your flabby arms probably took years to form so you have to accept the fact it’s going to take some time to get rid of them.
-There is also the possibility that you will be left with significant loose skin after losing the fat but that is not always the case.
-So lose the fat before thinking about corrective surgery.
+Your flabby arms probably took years to form.
+So you have to accept the fact it’s going to take some time to get rid of them.
+There is also the possibility that you will be left with significant loose skin after losing the fat.
+But that is not always the case.
+So lose the fat before even thinking about corrective surgery.

-Normal people who are not using steroids can not build large bulging muscles unless they have exceptionally good genetics for it combined with young age.
+Normal people who are not using steroids can not build large bulging muscles unless they have exceptionally good genetics for it.
+Combined with young age and years of training.

-Older women especially will have to work hard to build any significant muscle mass.
-We will talk about the best exercises for building muscle mass in a moment!
+Older women often have to work hard to build any significant muscle mass.
+We will talk about the best exercises for building muscle mass in a moment.

 Fatloss requires a caloric deficit to happen effectively.
 You need to be in a caloric deficit and you need to have a healthy diet that has enough protein so you don’t lose muscle mass.

-You also need to strength training for your whole body to avoid loss of muscle mass while in a caloric deficit.
-You can find more information about losing fat for seniors here, about losing weight after middle age here and for postmenopausal women here.
+You also need to do strength training for your whole body to avoid loss of muscle mass while in a caloric deficit.
+You can find more information about losing fat for seniors here, about losing weight after middle age here and losing fat for postmenopausal women here.

 The other important thing is to fix your hormones, especially estrogen.
 Let’s look at that next.